Asthma: Everything You Need to Know

 Asthma is typically treated using inhalers, which are small devices that allow the user to breathe in medicines.
 Inhalers come in two main types:

-- Rescue or reliever inhalers - these are for when the user needs to relieve asthma symptoms quickly for a short period of time, such as in the middle of an attack
+- Reliever (or rescue) inhalers - these are for when the user needs to relieve asthma symptoms quickly for a short period of time, such as in the middle of an asthma attack, or after heavy wheezing following intense exercise.

 - Preventer inhalers - these are used daily in order to prevent asthma symptoms occurring